RocketChat/Rocket.Chat/README.md

 meteor npm start
 ```

+For Windows 10 users, move ahead by first installing [Ubuntu 18.04.3 LTS](https://ubuntu.com/download/desktop) then following the steps given above.

+> For a more detailed guide, look at [Rocket.Chat docs](https://rocket.chat/docs/developer-guides/quick-start/).

 To debug the server part, use [meteor debugging](https://docs.meteor.com/commandline.html#meteordebug).
 You should use Chrome for best debugging experience:

 ```sh